Ignore missing classes on remote objects

 Whi9le loading remote object (by either interface- or standard-lookup) missing clientside interfaces should be ignored and skipped out, since at clientside a service implementation should be able tp feature more than one api set to bind multiple kind of clients.

-#3 Updated by achristian over 5 years ago
+#3 Updated by achristian almost 6 years ago

 - Status changed from Assigned to Rejected

 - % Done changed from 0 to 100

 After more than 2 years, finally found some time to check this.
 Results:

 - Noone else requestes this feature --> not really required?